 The PhenX Toolkit includes a total of 380 measures in 21 research domains, along with the Substance Abuse and Addiction Collections of measures.

-The PhenX WGs uses a consensus process and considers input from the scientific community on proposed measures.
-Up to 15 measures are selected for inclusion in the Toolkit.
+PhenX uses a consensus process and considers input from the scientific community on proposed measures.
+For each research domain, up to 15 measures are selected for inclusion in the Toolkit.

-Toolkit measures are well-established, high-quality, low-burden measures and are intended for use in genome-wide association studies (GWAS) and other types of studies.
+Toolkit measures are well-established, high-quality, low-burden measures and are intended for use in biomedical, epidemiological and genomic research.